James-VT/MS1_Handleigh_Hall/README.md

     * Autoprefixer was used to run my CSS through and get any various vendor prefixes (so, webkit prefixes) that I needed to make my pages consistent across browsers.

 ## Deployment
- Here I'll explain how to deploy the website to GitHub and how to run it locally.
-The former is best for letting other people have a look at it; the latter is for having a peek during development.
+ Here I'll explain how to deploy/how I deployed the website to GitHub and how to run it locally.

 ### Deploying a static project to GitHub pages:
  1. You'll need a GitHub account, if you don't already have one.
 Head to their site https://github.com and you'll see the sign-up links straightaway on the home page.
+Google Chrome is the recommended browser for GitHub.
  2. Once you're signed-up, this'll be your landing page.
  ![github member signed-up landing page](docs/evidence/readmeevidence/deployment/githubhomepage.png)
  3. Click on the user icon in the top right corner of the screen - in the example above, mine is the little pink and white checkered circle.
 Click "settings" in this list.